Rhone River Route: Oberwald to Geneva

 -

 You'll experience another change of scenery entering into Villeneuve.
-With the wide, light flooded area of the Lake of Geneva on one side and the wine hills with sounding names on the other side of the route, you will cycle on through this beauty towards the goal of Geneva.
-The Rhone-Route offers scenic and cultural variety with a flat route profile, making it perfect for casual cyclists as well.
+With the wide, light flooded area of the Lake of Geneva on one side and the wine hills with sounding names on the other side of the route, you will cycle on through this beauty towards the city of Geneva.
+The Rhône-Route offers scenic and cultural variety with a flat route profile, making it perfect for casual cyclists as well.

 Highlights